 Aside from concerns relating to the spread of disease, birds can also cause significant damage to property.
 With stately homes playing host to a range of antique and irreplaceable items, the last thing any custodian wants to deal with is them being torn apart by birds scavenging for materials to build their nests.

-Birds also cause damage to roofing materials as they attempt to gain ingress into loft areas from outside, and the resultant leaks and damp can cause further risks to property and health.
+Birds also cause damage to roofing materials as they attempt to gain access into loft areas from outside, and the resultant leaks and damp can cause further risks to property and health.

 Steps to Take

 There are a few simple measures custodians of stately homes can take to reduce the chances of birds causing damage to the property they are responsible for.

 Making sure all rooms are closed at the end of the day is a good way to reduce the spread of contamination, should birds access the building.
 This is especially important when it come to the rooms which house fabric items such as tapestries, as these make particularly attractive targets for nest building birds.

 Any areas where food is kept should also be secured at the end of the day.
 All foodstuffs in opened packets should be transferred into sealed Tupperware containers to make sure it cannot be detected or accessed by scavenging animals.

 Ensuring the roof is kept well maintained is a good way to effectively prevent birds from accessing the property in the first place.
 Birds love the seclusion and warmth of loft areas, so make sure to replace or repair lost or damaged tiles as soon as you become aware of them to help prevent access.